 www.stablesinnpaso.com

 Just opened this summer, the Stables Inn is a western-influenced boutique with modern conveniences.
 A sister property to the acclaimed Cheval Hotel, Stables Inn offers 19 nicely appointed rooms, with king or double bed options.
-A larger Bunk House with bunk beds and king bed is also available for up to six guests.
-The Stables Inn also provides complimentary coffee, tea and pastries, as well as evening wine tastings.
-Just three blocks from the vibrant downtown area, the pet friendly Stables Inn is also minutes from several local tasting rooms and wineries.
+A more significant Bunk House with bunk beds and a king bed is also available for up to six guests.
+The Stables Inn provides complimentary coffee, pastries, and evening wine tastings.
+Just three blocks from the vibrant downtown area,pet-friendlyendly Stables Inn is also minutes from several local tasting rooms and wineries.
 Customers who book directly online can get the inn’s best available rate.

 The Piccolo